arosnews/arosnews.github.io/_posts/2024-07-28-OWB-aros-linux-hosted.md

 ![hosted11](/assets/img/hosted11.png)

 Add an AROS launcher icon to your desktop.
-Right-click on the desktop and select *Create a new launcher here...* In the **command** field, type */home/AROS/username/boot/linux/startaros.sh* (remember to change the username in this path to your own).
+Right-click on the desktop and select *Create a new launcher here...* In the **Command** field, type */home/AROS/username/boot/linux/startaros.sh* (remember to change the username in this path to your own).
 Check the “Launch in terminal” box and press “OK”.

 ![hosted12](/assets/img/hosted12.png)